IamLizu/image-buffer/README.md

 ## Usage

-At first, install it from npm with `npm i image-buffer` and import the package.
+At first, install it from npm with `npm i @iamlizu/image-buffer` and import the package.

 ```
-import imageBuffer from "image-buffer";
+import imageBuffer from "@iamlizu/image-buffer";
 ```

 `imageBuffer` method takes two input, first one is the binary buffer and the second one is the content-type of the image.